julianliu17/Dogs-vs-Cats-Classification-CNN/README.md

 I ran some predictions with some custom images both downloaded from the internet and photos from friends, and it did not disappoint!
 It was very accurate when classifying unseen images.
 However, one thing I would like to address in the future is the slow speed when fitting my model.
 I could definitely look into optimizing the speed of my code such as playing around with the image size and batch size, as well as trying to classify without image augmentation.

-That's it!
-Thanks for making it this far!
+That's it for this project, thanks for making it this far!